 During the prior year, in consultation with its senior lenders, MBAC engaged Deutsche Bank AG to act as its financial advisor in connection with the Company's strategic review process.
 As MBAC's advisor, Deutsche Bank AG was given the mandate to help find a definitive solution to the Company's working capital constraints and liquidity requirements.
-Options considered in the strategic review process included, but were not limited to, securing a strategic partner, the sale of the Company or its assets as well as other potential value-maximizing transactions.
+Options under consideration in the strategic review process include, but are not limited to, securing a strategic partner, the sale of the Company or its assets as well as other potential value-maximizing transactions.
 A number of potential candidates were selected and approached.
 During the quarter, MBAC has received non-binding indicative offers and expressions of interest from a number of third-parties, most of which are active in the fertilizer and agriculture sectors, in response to MBAC's strategic review process.
+These third-parties are currently completing their due diligence on MBAC's assets, and are expected to submit binding proposals in the second quarter of 2015.
+Once in receipt of the binding proposals, MBAC will evaluate the relative benefits of each binding proposal in consultation with its financial advisor, Deutsche Bank AG, and its senior lenders to identify which is in the best interest of existing stakeholders.